CS601-F21/project-2-caracao718/README.md

 - Java Generics
 - Good design practices

 Note, this program does not require a significant amount of code, however you will be heavily graded on your design.
-You are also expected to spend a significant portion of time comparing the performance of the `Broker` implementations.
+You are also expected to spend a significant portion of time comparing the performance of the `Framework.Broker` implementations.

 This assignment has two parts:

 - Part 1 (95%) - Part 1 requires that you implement a program that will be run as a single Java process on one host.
 You will earn a maximum of 95% credit for completing the part 1 requirements.
 You *may* take advantage of [Project Resubmission as discussed on the Syllabus](https://cs601-f21.github.io/syllabus.html) if you meet all of the part 1 functionality requirements *even if you do not complete the part 2 functionality requirements*.
 If you have not completed Part 2 functionality by the deadline, however, you will not earn credit for any resubmission *of Part 2*.
-- Part 2 (5%) - Part 2 requires that you implement a program that will allow a `Subscriber` to be executed on a remote host.
+- Part 2 (5%) - Part 2 requires that you implement a program that will allow a `Framework.Subscriber` to be executed on a remote host.
 This will require implementing client/server functionality as part of your solution.

 ## Requirements (Part 1)